Marking the moment: New photos for Princess Charlotte’s 4th | WTOP

-Prince William and Kate Middleton have released three new photographs of Princess Charlotte ahead of her fourth birthday Thursday.
+LONDON (AP) — Prince William and his wife, Kate, have released three new photographs of Princess Charlotte to mark her fourth birthday.
+Kensington Palace said the photos were taken by Kate, the Duchess of Cambridge,…

-LONDON (AP) — Prince William and his wife, Kate, have released three new photographs of Princess Charlotte ahead of her fourth birthday Thursday.
+LONDON (AP) — Prince William and his wife, Kate, have released three new photographs of Princess Charlotte to mark her fourth birthday.

 Kensington Palace said the photos were taken by Kate, the Duchess of Cambridge, in April at Kensington Palace in London and at the family’s country home in Norfolk.